CrashCortez/RetroMPV/README.md

 ## You will need to have xboxdrv installed (if it isn't already).

 First, we need to make sure xboxdrv is installed.
-This can be done from the 'RetroPie Setup' listing in the 'RetroPie' menu of EmulationStation. once in navigate to 'Manage Packages' -> 'Driver Packages' -> 'xboxdrv - XBox / XBox360 gamepad driver'-> install from 'source'. you are done you do not need to enable it.
+This can be done from the terminal or the Pi itself, from the 'RetroPie Setup' listing in the 'RetroPie' menu of EmulationStation.
+Now select 'Manage Packages' -> 'Driver Packages' -> 'xboxdrv - XBox / XBox360 gamepad driver' -> Install from 'source'.
+You're done you do not need to enable it, It just needs to be installed.

 [See the Guide here](https://sinisterspatula.github.io/RetroflagGpiGuides/Controls_Updater_Menu)

-You Can also enter the setup via terminal.
+You can also enter the setup via terminal.
 ```shell
  sudo ./RetroPie-Setup/retropie_setup.sh
 ```